woudc/woudc-guidebook/docs/index.md

 ## 2.2 Station Registration
 Once a contributor has registered with the WOUDC as indicated in [section 2.1](#21-contributor-registration), additional stations or amendments to existing station information can be registered by submitting a new GAW ID or updating station information with GAWSIS:

-1. Contributor to obtain a new GAW ID for new station or make amendments to existing station through GAWSIS ([http://gaw.empa.ch/gawsis/codes.request.asp](http://gaw.empa.ch/gawsis/codes.request.asp)).
+1. Contributor to obtain a new GAW ID for new station or make amendments to existing station through [GAWSIS](https://gawsis.meteoswiss.ch).
-2. Contact the WOUDC operator at [http://woudc.org/contact.php](http://woudc.org/contact.php) with the change request for adding a new station or making amendments to an existing station.
+2. Contact [WOUDC](http://woudc.org/contact.php) with the change request for adding a new station or making amendments to an existing station.
 Provide GAW ID to operator.
 3. Operator includes new station into the WOUDC database or updates existing station.

 ## 2.3 Data Submission
 The WOUDC provides a File Transfer Protocol (FTP) capability for contributors to submit data.
 The WOUDC FTP site is located at [ftp://ftp.woudc.org](ftp://ftp.woudc.org).
 The site requires username and password credentials in order to transfer data to the WOUDC.

 !!! md-alert ""
-    **Note:** the FTP site does not provide data access capabilities (see Data Access [http://woudc.org/about/data-access.php](http://woudc.org/about/data-access.php).
+    **Note:** the FTP site does not provide data access capabilities (see [Data Access](http://woudc.org/about/data-access.php)).

 Once a contributor has been registered:

 1. The contributor uploads data in extCSV format to the FTP site.
 2. The WOUDC collects data from the FTP.
 3. There is a 72 hour waiting period before processing to allow for submission of revised data by the contributor.
-4. The WOUDC processes data â€“ validates contributor and site information.
+4. The WOUDC processes data, validates contributor and site information.
 5. If issues are discovered during validation, the WOUDC operator will inform the contributor.
 6. If no issues are found, data will be published on the website and available for download from the website, geospatial web services or Web Accessible Folder (WAF).